Using Large Language Models for Hyperparameter Optimization: Results

 \paragraph{How important is chain-of-thought reasoning?} In Table~\ref{tab:hpobench-cot}, we evaluate the effects of chain-of-thought \citep{wei2022chain} on performance.
 To elicit reasoning, our intermediate messages to the language model are:

 The loss is expressed in scientific notation to four decimal places.
 See Appendix \ref{app:hpobench} for complete details on the prompts.
 We see that including reasoning has a large positive impact on GPT-3.5 and a marginal impact on GPT-4.
 Reasoning chains can be informative for a practitioner at the cost of additional tokens.
-Below is a snippet of GPT-4 reasoning when tuning hyperparameters for a neural network. \begin{itemize} \item (loss $0.193$) \textbf{GPT-4}: \textit{The loss remained the same despite changes in the hyperparameters.
+We show a snippet of GPT-4 reasoning when tuning hyperparameters for a neural network: \begin{itemize} \item (loss $0.193$) \textbf{GPT-4}: \textit{The loss remained the same despite changes in the hyperparameters.
 This suggests that the model might not be sensitive to these parameters or has reached a local minimum.
-We should try a more drastic change in the learning rate and depth.} <proposed config consistent with reasoning> \item (loss $0.215$) \textbf{GPT-4}: \textit{The loss increased, indicating that the last configuration was not beneficial.
+We should try a more drastic change in the learning rate and depth.} \item (loss $0.215$) \textbf{GPT-4}: \textit{The loss increased, indicating that the last configuration was not beneficial.
 The increase in learning rate and the decrease in depth might have caused the model to overshoot the minimum.
-Let's try reducing the learning rate and increasing the depth.} \end{itemize} We provide additional full trajectories in the Appendix \ref{app:toy_trajs}.
-We qualitatively observe reasoning that trades off between exploration and selecting a strong final value.
+Let's try reducing the learning rate and increasing the depth.} \end{itemize} There are potential concerns for the faithfulness of explanations \citep{lanham2023measuring}, though we observe consistent reasoning that trades off between exploration and selecting a strong final value.
+We also see logic that understands interactions and effects of different hyperparameters, presumably garnered from the LLM training on textbooks and other resources on HPO.
+We provide additional full trajectories in Appendix \ref{app:toy_trajs}.

+\paragraph{Longer trajectories} We evaluated our approach on longer time horizons, with up to $100$ proposed configurations, and show the results in Table \ref{tab:longer-hpobench} and Table \ref{tab:long-eval-hpobench}.
+Here, we used the ``compressed'' prompt described in Section~\ref{sec:method}: we prompted the LLM with a single message at each step, showing the entire history of hyperparameter configurations and losses.
+A longer search trajectory has a reduced dependency on initialization and requires a better search algorithm for good performance.
+GPT-4 Turbo still achieved a better average rank with hyperparameter optimization trajectories up to length $60$ and is comparable in trajectories of length $100$.